To Blanket, or not to Blanket? Managing Your Horse’s Winter Blanket | SLO Horse News

 Climate: Yes, the environment does play a role.
 Horses in warmer climates grow a lighter winter coat compared to horses in northern and consistently cold winter climates.
 Therefore, modifying a horse’s winter coat might be influenced by keeping the horse warm by blanketing early.

 Genetics: Some horses naturally have thicker coats than others.
 Ponies in particular tend to ‘suit up’ well for winter.
-My Connemara Pony filly is quite fluffy now, in contrast to her stablemates who are mostly “Rockies”.
+My Connemara Pony mare is quite fluffy now, in contrast to her stablemates who are mostly “Rockies”.

 Does blanketing minimize a horse’s winter coat?